wcmc-its/vivodashboard/README.md

 **Note**: VIVO's SPARQL form produces a CSV with URIs wrapped in quotes.
 The quotes need to be removed for VIVO Dashboard.

+### Cron jobs not running

+If the jobs at /admin/config/system/cron are not running and you are certain that a crontab entry has been correctly configured, it may be that Ultimate Cron has gotten stuck.
+Unfortunately, the best way to unstick it seems to be to manually truncating the following database tables: cache_ultimate_cron, ultimate_cron_lock

 Performance
 -----------